 “Thirty years ago, that's me.
 The attitude, trying to prove myself.
 Showing so much passion for the game of basketball.
 You see it in his play.
 You can tell he loves the game.
-He plays with energy and flair." - Michael Jordan, 2016
+He plays with energy and flair."

-Since joining the Oklahoma City Thunder with the fourth overall pick in the 2008 NBA Draft, Russell Westbrook has made an impactful difference in the state of Oklahoma, both on and off the court.
+During his time on the Oklahoma City Thunder with the fourth overall pick in the 2008 NBA Draft, Russell Westbrook has made an impactful difference in the state of Oklahoma, both on and off the court.

 In 2019, Westbrook became the first player in NBA history to average a triple-double in consecutive seasons.
 After leading the league in assists during the 2017-18 season, he became the only player in NBA history to lead the NBA in scoring and assists in subsequent seasons.